dougiesquire/cm-historical/run_scripts/README.md

 Historical run scripts
 ============================================================================

-The "historical runs" are simply run as a long forecasts from the 1960-11-01 CAFE60 restarts (I tried starting from 1960-01-01 but the model was not happy with these restarts).
+The "historical run" is simply run as a long set of forecasts from the 1960-11-01 CAFE60 restarts (I tried starting from 1960-01-01 but the model was not happy with these restarts).
 The hope is that by 1981, when I plan to start using the data as a baseline for the forecasts, all members will be independent.

 Hence these scripts are hacked versions of https://github.com/csiro-dcfp/cm-forecasts.